georgekosmidis/blog.georgekosmidis.net/README.md

 1. There are can be additional pages like a privacy page.
 1. SEO was in mind during building, with ```Open Graph``` tags and ```sitemap.xml``` build automatically in the root of the website.

-## Lighthouse report of the start page
+## Lighthouse report of the index page
 [![Lighthouse report of blog.georgekosmidis.net](_readme/lighthouse.png)](https://raw.githubusercontent.com/georgekosmidis/blog.georgekosmidis.net/main/_readme/lighthouse.png)

 ## There is no UI!